tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

 ### `tf.batch_cholesky(input, name=None)` {#batch_cholesky}

-Calculates the Cholesky decomposition of a batch of square matrices.
+Computes the Cholesky decomposition of a batch of square matrices.

 The input is a tensor of shape `[..., M, M]` whose inner-most 2 dimensions form square matrices, with the same constraints as the single matrix Cholesky